UniversalDependencies/docs/_hy/feat/VerbForm.md

 In Armenian linguistics, these words are normally called _converbs_.
 However, since the UD definition `Part` partially covers the use of converbs, we use the same label.

 Note, that the so called _negative participle_ is used to form negated periphrastic conditional forms.
-They will have the additional feature [Connegative]().
+We mark them [Connegative]().

 Armenian has seven types of participles:

 - The resultative participle is used to form the indicative mood in present perfect resultative, imperfect in the past resultative and proper resultative tense.
 It can be also used adjectively and can be negated.
 - The subject participle can be used only adjectively and can be negated.
 - The imperfective participle is used to form the indicative mood in present or imperfect tense.
-- The future-I participle is used to form the indicative mood in present prospective (future) or imperfect prospective (future in the past) tense.
+- The future-I participle is used to form the indicative mood in present prospective (future) or imperfect prospective (future-in-the-past) tense.
 - The future-II (state of prospective action) participle can be used only adjectively and can be negated.
-- The perfect participle is used to form the indicative mood in present perfect or imperfect in the past (past perfect) tense.
+- The perfect participle is used to form the indicative mood in present perfect or imperfect-in-the-past (past perfect) tense.
 - The processual (progressive) participle is used to form the indicative mood in present or imperfect tense for the verbs _գալ, լալ, տալ_.

-Note, that the processual (progressive), resultative and future-I participles can be used to form the secondary complex tenses (in any tense or mood).
+Note that the processual (progressive), resultative and future-I participles can be used to form the secondary complex tenses (in any tense or mood).

+Note also that resultative, subject and future-II participles, that fall in the gray zone between adjectives and participles, are marked `Part` too.

-Participles will have also [Aspect]() and [Voice]().
+Participles will have also [Aspect](), [Voice]() and [Subcat]().

 #### Examples